cranstonide/linux-minecraft-scripts/README.md

 Linux Minecraft Scripts
 =======================
-Scripts to aid in the hosting of Minecraft servers on a Linux enviornment
+Scripts to aid in the hosting of vanilla* [Minecraft](http://www.minecraft.net) servers on a Linux enviornment.

 Feel free to clone this repository into your server enviornment to add some much needed funciionality.